kaizhelim/42Cursus-ft_printf/README.md

 # 42Cursus-ft_printf
 Below are the topics to read up before joining the sharing session.

-I will straight away add the new resources here if I find something useful ,so that I don't have to send it to everyone individually.
+I will straight away add the new resources here if I find something useful, so that I don't have to send it to everyone individually.

 ## :one: **malloc and free**
 - For people who haven't reached C07 in Piscine